scav/timet-tui/README.md

 ### Default configuration

-There is no automatic generation of `config.toml`, create it like this (endpoint can be found on slack)
+There is no automatic generation of `config.toml`, create it like this (endpoint can be found on slack) Endpoint can be defined with or without https, but http will fail.

 ```toml
 [api]
 endpoint = '****'